GaloyMoney/blink/CONTRIBUTING.md

 #### Symbol types
 These are unique types that are alternatives to generically typing things as Typescript's primitive types (e.g. `string`, `number`, `boolean`).
 Doing this helps us to add context to primitive types that we pass around and it allows the type checked to distinguish between different kinds of primitives throughout the code.

-For example, an onchain address and a lightning network payment request are both strings, but they aren't interchangeable as a data type.
+For example, an onchain address and a lightning network payment request are both strings, but they aren't interchangeable as data types.
 Instead of using `string` type for these types we would define as follows using a "unique symbol":

 ```
 type EncodedPaymentRequest = string & { readonly brand: unique symbol }